jmd-dk/concept/concept/docs/troubleshooting.rst

 '`Compilation failed`_' entry.

-If you are able to start CO\ *N*\ CEPT runs, but they crash, hang, yield obviously wrong results, or exhibit other bad behavior, it may be due to improper installation or a code bug.
-To inspect the extent of the erroneous behavior, try running the full CO\ *N*\ CEPT test suite via
+If you are able to start CO\ *N*\ CEPT runs, but they crash, hang, yield obviously wrong results, or exhibit other bad behaviour, it may be due to improper installation or a code bug.
+To inspect the extent of the erroneous behaviour, try running the full CO\ *N*\ CEPT test suite via

 .. code-block:: bash